Vance Bourjaily: Life

 Bourjaily graduated from Bowdoin College with a B.A. in 1947.
 While at Bowdoin, he became a brother of the Delta Kappa Epsilon fraternity (Theta chapter).
 After graduating, he lived for a few years in San Francisco, writing feature stories for the San Francisco Chronicle before moving to New York City in 1950.

 Bourjaily married Bettina Yensen in 1946.
-The couple had three children.
+The couple had three children: Anna, Robin, and Philip.
 His daughter Anna, along with the daughter's fifth-grade classmate, were killed in a 1964 car accident, in which Bourjaily was driving.
 Yensen and Bourjaily later divorced.

 Bourjaily remarried in 1985, to Yasmin Mogul (a former student) and had a son, Omar, by her.
 According to his wife, Bourjaily died in Greenbrae, California on August 31, 2010 after slipping into a coma just a few days after suffering from a fall.

 Bourjaily's son Phil is a columnist for Field & Stream magazine.

 Raymond Carver named his only son, Vance, after Bourjaily.
 Carver was a student at the Iowa Writer's Workshop where he became friends with Bourjaily.